cltl/FrameNetNLTK/README.md

 At the location of **folder**, an empty FrameNet lexicon will be created stripped from all LU information, but with the frame information intact.

-Step 2: load the lexicon
+Function 2: load the lexicon
 ```python
 from FrameNetNLTK import load
 my_fn = load(folder='test_lexicon')